-A time-based scene can be used to achieve a different dimmed level of a scene or activate different lighting scenarios depending on when the time based scene is activated.
-A time based scene has the added advantage over a Timer in that it can be triggered at random times, therefore only activating scenes when needed.
-Time based scenes are primarily designed to be used in conjunction with presence sensors.
+A time-based scene can be used to achieve a different dim level of a scene or activate different lighting scenarios depending on when the time-based scene is activated.
+A time-based scene has the advantage over a Timer that it can be triggered at random times, therefore only activating scenes when needed.
+A Time based scene is treated as one complete scene within the Casambi system, regardless of how many basic scenes have been included to construct it.
+For this reason, the basic scenes contained in the Time based scene must always be carefully considered to avoid potentially undesired scenarios.
+Time-based scenes are primarily designed to be used in conjunction with presence sensors.
+Time based scenes cannot trigger other Time Based scenes, but can trigger Animation scenes.

 A minimum of two conditions are required for a time based scene to function.
 A condition is a scenario to be reproduced only if the time based scene is activated during the active period defined for that condition.

-The scene name, icon colour and icon can be set, and the animation scene can also be hidden from the Scenes tab user view if needed.
+- The scene name, icon colour and icon can be set, and the time-based scene can also be hidden from the Scenes tab user view if needed.
 It will reappear if Edit has been selected.

 - Multiple scenes can be part of a single condition.
 All scenes contained in one condition must have mutually exclusive luminaires (i.e. Every scene that is part of a single time based scene condition must have different luminaires from every other scene used in the same condition.
 If they don’t then operation may not be as expected because luminaires may receive multiple conflicting commands simultaneously).